 The Chevrolet Silverado has been a best-selling vehicle in the United States for many years.
 This may be because it’s a workhorse of a truck and those who buy one are often passionate about the brand forever after.
 If you’re here, you’re likely considering the purchase of a Silverado from the 2013 or 2014 model years.
-We’re going to look into the differences so you can determine whether one or the other is more fitting for your needs.
+We’re going to look into the differences so you can determine which is more fitting for your needs.

-As you would expect, the 2014 Silverado has more technological features than the 2013.
+As you would expect, the 2014 Silverado has more technological features than the 2013 one.
 If this is something that matters to you, there’s simply no contest.
-The 2014 has direct-injection engines, forward collision warning, lane departure warnings, safety alert seats, and more.
+Silverado 2014 has direct-injection engines, forward collision warnings, lane departure warnings, safety alert seats, and more.
 You’ll also find smartphone pairing technology with a 4.2 or 8-inch color touchscreen, HD radio, voice recognition, and Pandora streaming radio to enjoy as you drive.

 The 2014 Silverado has three engine choices including a 4.3-liter V6, 5.3-liter V8, and 6.2-liter V8.
 They all have Active Fuel Management cylinder-deactivation systems and direct fuel injection which is paired with a 6-speed automatic transmission.
 There is also optional four-wheel drive so you may run into that on occasion with a used truck.

 As far as fuel economy goes, we’ll look at the most popular engine, which is the 5.3-liter V8.
 This engine offers up to 16 miles per gallon in town and 23 miles per gallon on the highway.
 When using the 4-wheel drive, the mileage on the highway drops down to 22 mpg.

 We can compare this with the 2013 model where the range was lower at 15 to 21 miles per gallon, and it clearly shows that 2014 is the better bet, at least in this specific respect.